kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 Two methods of upgrading workers are supported.
 [Blue/Green Deployment](http://martinfowler.com/bliki/BlueGreenDeployment.html)
 and upgrade-in-place.
 Both methods are provided for operational flexibility and both are supported and tested.
-Blue/Green will require more hardware up front than inplace, but is a safer upgrade route.
+Blue/Green will require more hardware up front than in-place, but is a safer upgrade route.

 #### Blue/green worker upgrade